sudiptadasdev/assesment/README.md

 2. Start docker in the system

-3. Using Command line, navigate to the assesment(root) directory of the project.
-Inside this directory I have placed the Dockerfile.
+3. Using Command line, navigate to the root directory of the project.
+Inside the root directory I have placed the Dockerfile.

 4. Use this command to build the image : `docker build -t my-spring-boot-app .`